 - ethanol from wheat, corn, sugar beet and sugar cane, as well as corresponding ETBE

-- vegetable oil methyl esters from rapeseed, sunflower, soybean and palm, methyl esters from animal fat and used cooking oil
+- vegetable oil methyl esters (VOME) from rapeseed, sunflower, soybean and palm, methyl esters from animal fat and used cooking oil

 - Pure vegetable oil from rapeseed